 In October 2007, during the Colloquium in Sao Paulo, the implementation of systematic reviews of diagnostic test accuracy was officially launched.

-The DTA working group are producing the Cochrane handbook for reviews of diagnostic test accuracy, developing tutorials for use in RevMan, contribute to the development of RevMan software, have worked with CRGs to develop the editorial process of these reviews and collaborate with all Cochrane entities as necessary to ensure the preparation and publication of good quality DTA reviews in The Cochrane Library.
+The DTA Screening and Diagnostic Tests Methods Group are producing the Cochrane handbook for reviews of diagnostic test accuracy, have developed tutorials for use in RevMan, contributed to the development of RevMan software, have worked with CRGs to develop the editorial process of these reviews and collaborate with all Cochrane entities as necessary to ensure the preparation and publication of good quality DTA reviews in the Cochrane Library.

 Cochrane Diagnostic Test Accuracy Editorial Team